 DO NOT METAGAME TO DETERMINE AC!

-Here are two ways you can go about determining a creature’s AC that are fair to the game.
+Here are two ways you can go about determining a creature’s AC that is fair to the game.

 - Ask the DM for a description of the armor the creature is wearing, or if they have noticeably tough skin (natural armor).
 This provides a role-playing opportunity as well!

 - Take note of the attacks.
 If you notice that an attack roll of 14 hits the creature, but 12 misses you know that the creature’s AC is either 13 or 14.

 I did some research online to determine how I should go about calculating my target AC.
 I found the formula here.
 Desamir, the author of the formula goes into detail about how they went about creating the formula.
 It’s a great read if you want to learn more about the formula than the overview that I will be giving!

 Attack Modifier: Your attack modifier which can be calculated by adding the appropriate stat (STR or DEX), your proficiency, and any additional bonuses such as the Archery Fighting style.
 Do not account for the -5 to attack in this cell, it is already in the formula.

 Bonus Attack Modifiers: Any magical effects that increase or decrease your attack should be input here.

 Damage Die: Select from the damage dice I have listed.
 I have converted these dice in the formula to use their average rolls so you cannot input your own.

 Bonus Damage: Any damage modifiers such as your ability modifier should be included here.
 This also includes any magical effects that increase or decrease your damage.
 Do not account for the +10 damage in this cell, it is already in the formula.

 Estimated Enemy AC: The AC of your target.
 This is an optional cell.